 MMR Vaccine

-The Pneumococcus bacteria can cause a variety of pneumococcal diseases.
-It is the most common cause of bloodstream infections, pneumonia, meningitis and middle ear infections in young children.
-Most infections are mid, but some can result in long-term health problems or death.
+The pneumococcus bacteria can cause a variety of pneumococcal diseases.
+It is the most common cause of bloodstream infections, pneumonia, meningitis, and middle-ear infections in young children.
+Most infections are mild, but some can result in long-term health problems or death.

 Polio Vaccine